noiseprotocol/noise_spec/noise.md

  2) The descriptor is processed sequentially, as described above.

- 3) The payload is written into the message via an encrypted write (so ciphertext is written if `k` is not empty).
+ 3) If the payload is non-null, the payload is written into the message via an encrypted write (so ciphertext is written if `k` is not empty).

  4) If the descriptor was not empty, `h` is set to `HASH(h || message)`.